ETF

 Cryptocurrency buyers: Companies that report crypto assets on their balance sheets.

 Cryptocurrency miners: Companies that mine cryptocurrency assets, bringing them into existence.
 Miners are critical to the blockchain since their computational power keeps the network secure.
-By solving complex computational problems, they are rewarded in coin and permitted to update the ledger.
-The Proof of Stake model (ethereum's methodology) validates block transactions based on the number of coins a miner has, whereas Proof of Work (bitcoin's methodology) validates based on network computing power.
+After solving complex computational problems, they are rewarded in coin and permitted to update the ledger.
+The Proof of Stake model (ethereum’s methodology) validates block transactions based on the number of coins a miner has, whereas Proof of Work (bitcoin’s methodology) validates based on network computing power.
 The Proof of Stake model requires far less electricity to operate than the Proof of Work model.

 Enabling technologies: Companies that facilitate the buying, selling, or transfer of crypto assets; provide custody for crypto assets; or create semiconductors or cryptocurrency mining technologies.